Bharat Rashtra Samithi: Ideology

-On 27 April 2001, Rao resigned as Deputy Speaker of the Telugu Desam Party.
+On 27 April 2001, Rao resigned as Deputy Speaker of the Andhra Pradesh Legislative Assembly as member of Telugu Desam Party.
 He opined that Telangana people were being categorically discriminated against within the undivided State of Andhra Pradesh.
 Consequently, Rao argued that only the creation of a separate State of Telangana would allow for the alleviation of the people's predicament.
 Accordingly, KCR founded the Telangana Rashtra Samithi (TRS) Party at Jala Drushyam, Hyderabad, in April 2001, to achieve statehood for Telangana.
 The party initially won one-third of Mandal Parishad Territorial Constituencies (MPTC) and one-quarter of Zilla Parishad Territorial Constituencies (ZPTC) in Siddipet within 60 days of the formation of the party.